 It’s a match made right at the airport.
 TravelSmith is excited to team up with travel expert and television personality Samantha Brown.
 Through adventures that have taken her to 220 cities and 49 countries, Samantha has become one of the most respected voices in travel.
-We sat down with Samantha to ask her a few questions about her travel experiences and to get the scoop on Scotland.
+We sat down with Samantha to ask her a few questions about her travel experiences and to get some insider tips.

 Q: What do you love about travel?